Marvin Jones (linebacker): Coaching career

 Jones was the linebackers coach of the Brooklyn Bolts of the Fall Experimental Football League in 2014.
 He was the interim head coach for the Colorado Crush of the Indoor Football League (IFL) in 2017.
 He initially took the defensive coordinator position with the Richmond Roughriders of the American Arena League for the 2018 season, but was named the head coach of the Cedar Rapids Titans of the IFL in January 2018 prior to either 2018 season beginning.
 Jones went on to become the Defensive Coordinator of the Omaha Beef and later became the interim Head Coach for the Beef in 2019.
 The Omaha Beef shortly after the 2019 Champions Indoor Football season removed the interim tag and named Jones Head Coach.
 After a cancelled 2020 season due to the COVID-19 pandemic, Jones and the Beef won the sixth Champions Bowl and the team's first ever league title.

 On September 14, 2022, the Tulsa Oilers announced that Jones would be their head coach for the Oilers' inaugural 2023 season.

 Head coaching record

 Personal life

+Jones's brother Fred Jones and nephew Fredrick Jones both played football at Florida State as well.

 Jones started the Marvin Jones Charitable Foundation, an organization dedicated to supporting and motivating youth towards success by engaging them in positive experiences through academics, community involvement and sports.

 Jones holds a B.S in Sociology from Charter Oak State College, and diplomas in counseling and herbal medicine from the Institute of Natural Healing.
 He lives in Fort Myers, Florida.